azatris/azatris.github.io/_posts/2016-03-20-true-value.md

 status: in progress
 last_updated: 2016-03-27
 summary: |
     What is truly valuable?
 Do you know where you got your current values?
-An utilitarian view to life.
+The utilitarian view to life.
 ---

 ## Values